|Uploaded by:||J Scott|

 Thanks for the neat handy tool J, really appreciate it.

 looks very good. glad you put the effort to do this.

 John Wing, over 3 years ago

 Actually, PM *does* stand for Property Management.
 You can enter a percentage of gross rent or a fixed monthly amount (lines 29 or 30).

-J Scott, about 3 years ago
+J Scott, over 3 years ago

 Straight forward and very helpful!
 Using this tool to compare potential purchases.
 Thank you for sharing!